highcanfly-club/up2pay/README.md

 const form = await payment.form();
 ```

 Note: It is better to use the `form` string instead of the `elements` array because the values are computed in a given order.
 This way you are certain that there will be no problem.

+### Dynamic Form Population

 If you want to populate dynamically with `form.elements` a form you can use `Up2Pay.populateForm(parentForm,form.elements)`
 example:

 ```typescript
 import { Up2Pay } from '@highcanfly-club/up2pay';